Increasing and Communicating our Scientific Understanding of Dunes

 FYRES students and FYRES Research Mentors advance knowledge by investigating interesting questions about the dunes.
 In many cases, the research question is of particular interest to a specific person, group or organization, such as state or county park managers or a conservation organization.

-FYRES research teams are constructed from some combination of students (such as 4) and one or two Research Mentors.
+FYRES research teams are constructed from several first-year students and one or two Research Mentors.
 Early in the fall semester, the Mentors do preparatory work on the topic while the students are building their research skills at different dune sites.
 Then students and Mentors work together for roughly six weeks to design and carry out an investigation of the topic.
 Most Mentors continue the research into the spring semester.
 The research projects are communicated in several venues:

 - The students give a poster presentation at the Calvin Environmental Assessment Program (CEAP) poster fair.